gazebosim/gz-transport/tutorials/20_env_variables.md

 ## Overview

-In a similar way you can programatically customize the behavior of your nodes or specify some options when you advertise a topic, it is possible to use an environment variable to tweak the behavior of Ignition Transport.
+Similar to how you can programatically customize the behavior of your nodes or specify some options when you advertise a topic, it is possible to use an environment variable to tweak the behavior of Ignition Transport.
-Next you can see a description of the available environment variables:
+Below are descriptions of the available environment variables:

 * **IGN_PARTITION**
     * *Value allowed*: Any partition value
     * *Description*: Specifies a partition name for all the nodes declared inside this process.
-Note that an alternative partition name  declared programatically and  passed to the constructor of a Node class will take priorityover *IGN_PARTITION*.
+Note that an alternative partition name  declared programatically and  passed to the constructor of a Node class will take priority over *IGN_PARTITION*.
 * **IGN_IP**
     * *Value allowed*: Any local IP address
-    * *Description*: This setting is needed in situations where you have multiple IP addresses for a computer and need to force Ignition Transport to use a particular one.
+    * *Description*: When you have multiple IP addresses for a computer and need to force Ignition Transport to use a particular one.
 This setting is only required if you advertise a topic or a service.
 If you are only subscribed to topics or